dfsmania/LaradminLTE/docs/sections/config/layout.md

 - Type: `string ('sm' | 'md' | 'lg' | 'xl' | 'xxl')`
 - Example: `'expand_breakpoint' => 'lg'`

-Determines the `Bootstrap` breakpoint at which the sidebar automatically expands or collapses.
+Determines the *Bootstrap* breakpoint at which the sidebar automatically expands or collapses.
 Below the specified size, the sidebar may be hidden or minimized for responsive behavior.

 ### *mini_sidebar*:

 - Type: `bool`
 - Example: `'mini_sidebar' => true`

-Enables a compact **"mini sidebar"** mode when the sidebar is manually collapsed.
-Instead of hiding completely, the sidebar shrinks to show only icons — a useful feature for experienced users familiar with the menu structure.
+Enables a compact **mini sidebar** mode when the sidebar is manually collapsed.
+Instead of hiding completely, the sidebar shrinks to show only icons.
+A useful feature for experienced users familiar with the menu structure.

 ### *treeview_animation_speed*:

 - Type: `int (> 0)`
 - Example: `'treeview_animation_speed' => 300`

-Specifies the duration (in milliseconds) of the expand/collapse animation for sidebar **treeview menus**.
+Specifies the duration (in *milliseconds*) of the expand/collapse animation for sidebar **treeview menus**.
 Adjust this value to control how quickly submenu items appear or disappear when toggling treeview sections.
 Higher values result in slower, smoother transitions, while lower values make the animation faster.

 ## Footer

-The `footer` section allows you to customize the appearance of the bottom footer in your admin panel.
-This typically includes background styling, shadows, or spacing using `Bootstrap` utility classes.
+The **footer** section allows you to customize the appearance of the bottom footer in your admin panel.
+This typically includes background styling, shadows, or spacing using *Bootstrap* utility classes.

 ::: details Quick Example {open}
 ```php